Genus zero modular operad and absolute Galois group: The neighbourhood of the fat diagonal and Hodge structure

-\begin{proof}[Proof of proposition~\ref{P:a}] Using the classical stratification for $\Delta_{x,\rho}$ we may notice that on each stratum, there exists a point lying in $Fix_{\rho}$.
-Therefore, the strata of $\Delta_{x,\rho}$ are not smooth.
-Clearly, for each codimension $k$ stratum, there exists an isolated singularity of type $A_{k-1}$.
-Blowing-up this point, we can describe the geometry around its irreducible components, using the Hsiang--Pati and Nagase metrics. \end{proof}
+We can now conclude with the proof of Proposition~\ref{P:a}. \begin{proof} Using the classical stratification for $\Delta_{\theta}$ we may notice that on each stratum, there exists a point lying in $Fix_{\theta}$.
+In particular, for each codimension $k$ stratum there exists an isolated singularity of type $A_{k-1}$.
+Blowing-up this point, we can describe the geometry around its irreducible components, using the Hsiang--Pati and Nagase metrics.
+Now, following some technical computations, we find out that the coefficient for the metric defined around the locus $D_{Fix_{\theta}}$ is $c=1$. \end{proof}

-\begin{remark} Contrarily to the moduli space endowed with the symmetry given by $z\mapsto \overline{z}$, the advantage of introducing a symmetry such as $\rho: z\mapsto 1-z$ on the moduli space is that the resulting moduli space (with this symmetry $\rho$) is orientable. \end{remark}